AP Computer Science Female Diversity Award

 Check out the 2019 Summer Launch Internship highlights…

-For more information about these programs, please email Northfield’s Career Navigator, Ellie Jacques, at eleanor_jacques@dpsk12. with the subject line: “Careers”.
+For more information about these programs, please email Northfield’s Career Navigator, Ellie Jacques.

 Read about Alondra’s experience in the Engineering Pathway and her three internships with the same company!

-Career and Technical Education offers relevant, engaging, project-based courses and experiential learning opportunities in Business, Engineering, Computer Technology, and Biomedical Sciences.
-These aren’t typical lecture-style classes; students will get the opportunity to explore their interests in our introductory courses while exploring potential careers, then progress to more specialized classes in the industry of their choice.
+Career and Technical Education offers relevant, engaging, project-based courses, and experiential learning opportunities in Business, Engineering, Computer Technology, and Biomedical Sciences.
+These aren’t typical lecture-style classes; students have the opportunity to explore their interests in our introductory courses, while exploring potential careers, then progress to more specialized classes in the industry of their choice.
 By entering a CTE pathway, students can graduate Northfield High School with college credit, industry experience, invaluable professional skills, and even industry certifications.

-Our pathway team includes the following teachers and staff:
+Our pathway team includes the following Teachers and Staff Members:

 Our Career and Technical Education Pathways include:

-MedConnect prepares students for careers in healthcare and biosciences, in careers that range from medical office assistants to nurses to lab technicians to athletic trainers—all the way to physicians.
-Classes may include general health sciences, sports medicine, biotechnology and medical innovations and will give students an opportunity to receive college credits and industry certifications such as CPR and First Aid, as well as Certified Nursing Assistant (CNA).
+MedConnect prepares students for careers in healthcare and biosciences, ranging from medical office assistants and nurses, to lab technicians and athletic trainers—all the way to physicians.
+Classes may include general health sciences, sports medicine, biotechnology, and medical innovations, and give students an opportunity to receive college credits and industry certifications, such as CPR, First Aid, and Certified Nursing Assistant (CNA).

 In the summer of 2021, six Northfield students received their EKG certifications during our summer Med Academy program.

-One highlight of Northfield’s Engineering program are the Robotics I and II classes who have been working on programming drones and exploring how this technology might be used in the near future to fight worsening Colorado wildfires.
-This drone footage, captured by a student, gives a birds-eye view of our campus.
+One highlight of Northfield’s Engineering program are the Robotics I and II classes; these programs construct drones and explore how this technology might be used in the near future to fight worsening Colorado wildfires.
+Drone footage below was captured by a Northfield student and gives a birds-eye view of our campus.

-Prepares students for a wide variety of careers including but not limited to software engineers, robotics technicians, IT support, and web designers.
+TechConnect prepares students for a wide-variety of careers within the industry, including but not limited to software engineers, robotics technicians, IT support, and web designers.
 Students may have the chance to receive college credit and industry certifications such as A+ certification.

 In the first two years of Northfield’s Youth Apprenticeship program, three tech apprentices were hired by DPS Department of Technology Services and Gary Community Investment Company.